 This section provides details on Government priorities.

-Government priorities are Science and Research Priorities, the National Manufacturing Priorities, the Industry Knowledge Priorities developed under the Industry Growth Centres Initiative, or any other science, research, industry and innovation priorities identified by the Australian Government from time to time.
+Government priorities are the National Reconstruction Fund priority areas, Science and Research Priorities or any other science, research, industry and innovation priorities identified by the Australian Government from time to time.

-F.1 National Manufacturing Priorities
+F.1 National Reconstruction Fund priority areas